Admyral-Security/admyral/README.md

 #### Why does it need another SOAR?
 Admyral addresses several shortcomings in the current SOAR landscape, providing compelling reasons for its necessity:
 - **Open-Source Initiative**: Unlike existing SOAR platforms, Admyral is one of the few open-source options available, allowing for greater adaptability and community-driven enhancements.
-- **Performance Optimization**: Builing in Rust offers superior performance and reliability compared to platforms like Cortex XSOAR, which can struggle under heavy loads.
+- **Performance Optimization**: Building in Rust offers superior performance and reliability compared to platforms like Cortex XSOAR, which can struggle under heavy loads.
 Rust’s safety features and efficiency are exceptionally suitable for demanding security environments.
 - **Enhanced Case Management**: Many SOAR solutions fall short in their case management capabilities.
 Admyral incorporates deep case management integration, enabling more thorough and effective handling of security incidents from start to finish.
 - **Advanced AI Integration**: While most existing tools do not fully utilize AI technologies or consider AI from the beginning, Admyral will be designed from the ground up with AI in mind, enhancing both the automation and intelligence of security operations significantly.